Servings per Bottle of Wine

 Here are the various sizes, based on a 750-mL bottle.

 When deciding the number of wine bottles to purchase for a party, buy more wine than is needed, and allow for slight overages: calculate on the basis of five glasses of wine per 750-mL bottle, rather than six.

 Before making your purchase, check with the liquor store to see if the unopened wine bottles are refundable.
 A good rule is to be generous but never pressing.

-The approximate number of servings per bottle of table wine depends on the capacity of the glass.
-But all glasses of the same type do not hold the same amount.
-American wine glasses are usually slightly larger than European glasses.
 To ascertain the number of wine bottles to purchase, remember that a glass is filled no more than half full, or 4 ounces.
 One bottle serves six people a 4-ounce drink; two bottles serves twelve people; three bottles serves eighteen people.
 Remember, allow for overages and have extra bottles handy.

 The amount of table wine is commensurate with the number of courses served with the meal and the length of time the guests are seated at the dinner table.

 - Multi-Course Meals.
 At a multi-course meal, normally one glass of white wine and two glasses of red wine are served.
 A minimum of three glasses of wine is poured per person for a total of 12 ounces per guest.